 H.248 Context view: given by the connection model, typically by two associated SEPs (e.g., TCP proxy or relay mode).

-{Editor’s note: see also H.248.84 …}
+See also clause 13.5 “Indication of 'TCP mode' for H.248 MG” in [ITU-T H.248.84].

 R-x.y/1: The MGC is required to control the TCP/TLS specific characteristics of the H.248 stream.
 This comprises:

-the mode of operation in the MG, TCP-proxy vs. TCP-relay.
-As the TCP/TLS endpoint is located in the MG, the proxy mode is required.

-the TCP-connection mode for each TCP-SEP of the H.248 context (TCP-server vs. TCP-client)
+the mode of operation in the MG, TCP-proxy vs. TCP-relay. the TCP-connection mode for each TCP-SEP of the H.248 context (TCP-server vs. TCP-client)

 the TLS-connection mode for each TCP/TLS-SEP of the H.248 context (TLS-server vs. TLS-client).
 Note: the TLS-connection mode of a SEP may be set independently of its related TCP-connection mode.

+The TCP-mode of operation to be applied between two SEPs within a MG depends on the processing of the TCP-byte-stream within the MG.
+In case an entity located above the TCP-layer within the MG is TCP-payload aware, the TCP-layer is required to deliver the byte stream in a reliable and ordered manner to that entity.

+R-x.y/2: Thus the presence of at least one TLS entity is a sufficient condition to require the TCP-proxy mode.
+Refer to Figure 1.

+Note, that there might be multiple entities present which require the TCP-proxy mode, e.g. in case both terminations of a context are TLS-enabled, or if another application-aware interworking function in performed by the MG.Note: The term “application” is widely used in TCP-related contexts, but in this recommendation it is used as a synonym for the term “media”.